akvo/agrastat/docs/user-guide.rst

 .. versionchanged:: 2.2
    Previous versions of AGRASTAT used to allow adding the dataset to existing groups in this step.
 This was changed.
-To add a dataset to an existing group now, go to the "Group" tab in the Dataset's page.
+To add a dataset to an existing group now, go to the "Group" tab in the Dataset"s page.

 **Step 8**.
-Select the 'Finish' button.
+Select the "Finish" button.
 AGRASTAT creates the dataset and shows you the result.
 You have finished!

 You should be able to find your dataset by typing the title, or some relevant